 To provide a genuinely useful guide for Australian businesses, we looked beyond generic feature lists.
 We evaluated these platforms based on specific local requirements and operational realities in 2026.

-• Australian pricing & GST handling: We prioritized software that handles Australian GST natively without requiring complex workarounds.
-We also looked at billing currencies to ensure you aren’t exposed to USD exchange rate fluctuations.
+- Australian pricing & GST handling: We prioritized software that handles Australian GST natively without requiring complex workarounds.
+We also looked at billing currencies to ensure you aren’t exposed to AUD exchange rate fluctuations.

 1. Cin7: Best for multichannel retailers/wholesalers

-Cin7 has established itself as a heavyweight inventory management software for Australian businesses that sell across multiple channels, including Shopify, Amazon, and physical stores.
+Cin7 has established itself as an inventory control software for Australian businesses that sell across multiple channels, including integrations with Shopify, Amazon, and eBay.
 It centralizes all these streams into a single dashboard and automates order routing.

 Key Features: